Student ID cards

 Replacement student ID cards

-Your first student ID card is free, but there is a $21 fee for replacing lost or damaged cards.
+Your first student ID card is free.
+There is a $21 fee for replacing lost or damaged cards.

 An exception to the replacement fee may be made under the following circumstances:

-- Your student ID card is faulty (to be tested by Enrolment Staff).
+- Your student ID card is faulty (to be tested by Enrolment Office staff).

 - Your wallet/ID card has been stolen and you can provide a police report.